 - Turn OFF or ON the Persistent option according to your choice.

-- Finally, click on the button to get the extension working according to your preference.
+- Finally, click the button to get the extension working according to your preference.

 Turning on the Persistent option uses the same extension settings for that particular tab.
 If you need auto-refreshing to work on another tab, you must head there, configure the extension’s settings, and apply.